milkovsky/Linux-on-Lenovo-Slim-7-Carbon-AMD/README.md

 ## Battery

-Tested ballanced mode for now.
+Tested balanced mode for now.
 Battery life is approximately 5 hours.

 You can find a separate [page with additional tools for battery performance improvements](https://github.com/milkovsky/Linux-on-Lenovo-Slim-7-Carbon-AMD/blob/main/additional-features.md#battery-optimization).